nathan-tagg/asteroids/README.md

 # Asteroids

 - This game was inspired by the 1979 Atari origional asteroids game.
-The goal of the game is safely navegate your craft through the outer rims of the solar system, surviving as long as possible in the dangeroous asteroid belt.
+The goal of the game is to safely navegate your craft through the outer rims of the solar system, surviving as long as possible in the dangeroous asteroid belt.

 - Use the directional arrow keys to navigate your space craft and press the space bar to fire your cannons.